cybozu-go/neco/README.md

 To simulate an on-premise data center, we have created [placemat][], a tool to construct a virtual data center using containers, virtual machines and Linux network stacks.

 The virtual data center implements the aforementioned leaf-spine networks with BGP routers.
-To create the virtual data center, run the following commands in a Ubuntu or Debian OS:
+To create the virtual data center, run the following commands on Ubuntu 18.04:

 ```console
 $ sudo add-apt-repository ppa:smoser/swtpm